- Location: Pennsylvania

 - Send information covering the last five years involving each partner, director, and owner.

-- Include a Salesperson Initial License Application or Salesperson Change of Employer/Reactivation Application for each sales agent.
+- Include a Salesperson Initial License Application (form 60-SPOA 2602) or Salesperson Change of Employer/Reactivating License Application (form 60-SPOA-2606) for each sales agent.

 - Send a completed Request for Criminal History Check from the Pennsylvania State Police.

-- Submit a completed Application for Vehicle Dealer Registration Plates (MV-349).
+- Submit a completed Application for Vehicle Dealer Registration Plates for Dealers Licensed by Department of State (form MV-349).

-- Submit a completed Manufacturer/Dealer/Full Agent/Card Agent/Messenger Service/Salvor Bond Form proving you have a $20,000 bond per location.
+- Submit a completed Manufacturer/Dealer/Full Agent/Card Agent/Messenger Service/Salvor Bond Form (form MV-375) proving you have a $20,000 bond per location.

-- If you're selling new vehicles, include a letter from the manufacturer proving you're in compliance with Section 9 of the Board of Vehicles Act, as well as two copies of the franchise agreement for the vehicles to be sold.
+- If you're selling new vehicles, include a copy of the franchise agreement for the new vehicles to be sold.

 - Include a check for $65.